scaleway/serverless-functions-node/README.md

   };
 }

-// Module was not imported but called directly, so we can test locally.
-// This will not be executed on Scaleway Functions if (import.meta.url === pathToFileURL(process.argv[1]).href) {
+// This will execute when testing locally, but not when the function is launched if (import.meta.url === pathToFileURL(process.argv[1]).href) {
   import("@scaleway/serverless-functions").then(scw_fnc_node => {
     scw_fnc_node.serveHandler(handle, 8080);